 An unloaded semi-truck can weigh 35,000 pounds, and a loaded one can be as much as 80,000 pounds.
 When these vehicles are in a crash, they often lead to some of the most severe accidents.
 People involved in 18-wheeler crashes are left with high medical bills, lost wages, and other damages.

 If you or a loved one has been involved in a wreck with a semi-truck, you should immediately contact an Ohio truck accident lawyer like Victor Kademenos.
-With decades of experience, Mr. Kademenos and his team are dedicated to fighting for the rights of their clients.
+With decades of experience, our team is dedicated to fighting for the rights of their clients.

 It’s crucial to find out what caused your crash.
 Your attorney can investigate the scene, collect evidence, examine police reports, and interview eyewitnesses to determine the cause.
 Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA also has a network of experts who can recreate the accident scene or review the evidence to help us understand the case and its value.